-Belum Caves.
 They are one of the largest caves where locals and tourists are allowed to enter.
 It has long passages, galleries, caverns, etc. One of the major attractions of this cave is its exceptional formation of Stalagmite and Stalactite.
-There are various pathways with complex outlines of riverways that can leave you amazed, the nature and beauty of this spot creates a remarkable charm.
+There are various pathways with complex outlines of riverways that can leave you amazed, the nature and beauty of this spot create a remarkable charm.

-Rollapadu Wildlife Sanctuary.
-Rollapadu Wildlife Sanctuary covers an area 614 sq. km in the Kurnool district.
+Rollapadu Wildlife Sanctuary covers an area of 614 sq. km in the Kurnool district.
 It offers a memorable journey experience to the visitors.
-One can explore the rare species of birds and reptiles; the best place for the flora and fauna lovers.
+One can explore the rare species of birds and reptiles; the best place for flora and fauna lovers.
 Adore the man-made water reservoir, built for the preservation of wildlife.

 A beautiful small city in the Andhra Pradesh State of India, Kurnool owes a lot of historical evidence to intrigue you.
 The city is 1,812.8 km via NH 44, 897.8 km via NH65, 1,569.2 km via NH16, 359.2 km via NH 44 away from Delhi, Mumbai, Kolkata, and Banglore respectively.

-By Air.
-The nearest airport is Rajiv Gandhi International Airport which is situated at Shamshabad in Hyderabad.
-The well-established airport is served by renowned airline services with frequent flights spanning the major cities like Delhi, Mumbai, Kolkata and Banglore in India.
+The nearest airport is Rajiv Gandhi International Airport (HYD) which is situated at Shamshabad in Hyderabad.
+The well-established airport is served by renowned airline services with frequent flights spanning the major cities like Delhi, Mumbai, Kolkata, and Banglore in India.
 After reaching the airport, one can easily get the local modes of transport to reach Kurnool.

-By Road.
-The Kurnool is well-connected to neighbour and state regions.
+The Kurnool is well-connected to neighbor and state regions.
 It can easily be reached by using state or public buses.
-Also, if you want to experience a road trip for Kurnool, you can take a rented car from Hyderabad(21.8km via NH44) to Kurnool City.
+Also, if you want to experience a road trip to Kurnool, you can take a rented car from Hyderabad(21.8km via NH44) to Kurnool City.